-MA-30) Route 215 (Vint Hill Road) (Fauquier County to Route 28) (102') - This road, paralleling Linton Hall Road and connecting Fauquier County with Route 28, will provide an alternative to Linton Hall Road for traffic destined for the Route 28 employment areas.
-The recommended right-of-way corresponds with the MC-2/MA-2 standard typical section provided within the County's DCSM.

-MA-31) Route 234 (Sudley Road) (Route 15 to Manassas National Battlefield Park) (120') - This road is located between the Manassas National Battlefield Park and Route 15.
-The recommended right-of-way corresponds to existing right-of-way acquired for this road.

-MA-32) Smoketown Road/Opitz Boulevard (Minnieville Road to Route 1) (110') -This road offers access to the densely developed commercial areas at and near Potomac Mills.
+- MA-30) Route 215 (Vint Hill Road) (Fauquier County to Route 28) (102') This road, paralleling Linton Hall Road and connecting Fauquier County with Route 28, will provide an alternative to Linton Hall Road for traffic destined for the Route 28 employment areas.
+The recommended right-of-way corresponds with the MC-2/MA-2 standard typical section provided within the County's DCSM. - MA-31) Route 234 (Sudley Road) (Route 15 to Manassas National Battlefield Park) (120') This road is located between the Manassas National Battlefield Park and Route 15.
+The recommended right-of-way corresponds to existing right-of-way acquired for this road. - MA-32) Smoketown Road/Opitz Boulevard (Minnieville Road to Route 1) (110') This road offers access to the densely developed commercial areas at and near Potomac Mills.
 Smoketown Road is a six-lane, divided roadway between Minnieville Road and Gideon Drive.
 Opitz Boulevard extends from Gideon Drive to Route 1.
-The recommended right-of-way corresponds with existing right-of- way acquired for this road.

-MA-33) Spriggs Road (Route 234 to Hoadly Road) (110') - This road provides an important connection between Dumfries Road and Hoadly Road.
+The recommended right-of-way corresponds with existing right-of-way acquired for this road. - MA-33) Spriggs Road (Route 234 to Hoadly Road) (110') This road provides an important connection between Dumfries Road and Hoadly Road.
 Additionally, it provides direct access to two mid-County high schools and a middle school.
 A major realignment of Spriggs Road is proposed, including a relocation of its intersection with Route 234 to the west of its current alignment.
-The recommended right-of-way corresponds with the standard typical section provided within the functional plan for this road.

-MA-34) Sudley Manor Drive (Route 215 to Route 234 Business) (110') - This road is planned to extend from Sudley Manor Drive near Route 234 Business to Route 215 (Vint Hill Road).
+The recommended right-of-way corresponds with the standard typical section provided within the functional plan for this road. - MA-34) Sudley Manor Drive (Route 215 to Route 234 Business) (110') This road is planned to extends from Sudley Manor Drive near Route 234 Business to Route 215 (Vint Hill Road).
 It will ultimately have a grade-separated interchange with Route 234 and, therefore, will help to relieve Route 28.
-The recommended right-of-way corresponds with existing right-of- way acquired for this road and the standard typical section provided within the VDOT engineering plans for Route 234.

-MA-35) Summit School Road (Minnieville Road to Telegraph Road)/ Telegraph Road (Summit School Road to Opitz Boulevard) (110') - A major realignment of the section of this road, located between Lake Manor Drive at Minnieville Road and Caton Hill Road, is planned, based on proffered right-of-way and roadway construction.
+The recommended right-of-way corresponds with existing right-of-way acquired for this road and the standard typical section provided within the VDOT engineering plans for Route 234. - MA-35) Summit School Road (Minnieville Road to Telegraph Road)/Telegraph Road (Summit School Road to Opitz Boulevard) (110') A major realignment of the section of this road, located between Lake Manor Drive at Minnieville Road and Caton Hill Road, is planned, based on proffered right-of-way and roadway construction.
 It will carry traffic generated in the adjoining employment areas.
 The 1996 adopted Parkway Employment Center Sector Plan defines the relationship of the proposed land uses and the roadway design and connections between Caton Hill Road and Minnieville Road.
-The recommended right-of-way corresponds with the standard typical section provided within the VDOT functional plan.

-MA-36) University Boulevard (Route 29 to Godwin Drive) (118') - This new road is a modified version of a road suggested in the 1989 Linton Hall Road/Route 28 Area Plan.
-It extends from Route 29 east of Gainesville to Godwin Drive.
-It will carry residential traffic from the Linton Hall/Sudley Manor areas to the planned employment areas at INNOVATION @ Prince William and Route 29.
-The recommended right-ofway corresponds with the MA-1 standard typical section provided within the County's DCSM.
+The recommended right-of-way corresponds with the standard typical section provided within the VDOT functional plan. - MA-36) University Boulevard (Route 29 to Godwin Drive) (118') This new road is a modified version of a road suggested in the 1989 Linton Hall Road/Route 28 Area Plan which extends from Route 29 east of Gainesville to Godwin Drive.
+It will carry residential traffic from the Linton Hall/Sudley Manor areas to the planned employment areas at INNOVATION @

+Prince William and Route 29.
+The recommended right-of-way corresponds with the MA-1 standard typical section provided within the County's DCSM.
 A centerline study has been developed for the section of this road between Route 234 and Devlin Road.